rchowe/Hunt-the-Wumpus/README.md

 Once you have determined which chamber the wumpus is in, call the `shoot` function with the symbol of the chamber the wumpus is in.

 The game is played in IRB.
+Execute `./wumpus` in the directory to clear the screen and play the game.